Click from the dropdown for more information

 I have been assigned and confirmed to live in a fraternity or sorority house.
 Can I still participate in the Upper-Division Housing Lottery?

-No. Students assigned to fraternity/sorority housing for 2023-2024 are not eligible to participate in upper-division housing lottery or selection.
+No. Students assigned to fraternity/sorority housing for the upcoming year are not eligible to participate in the upper-division housing lottery and selection.
 A separate room assignment process is conducted by each chapter prior to housing lottery and selection.

 I have been assigned and confirmed to live in a theme house.
 Can I still participate in the Upper-Division Housing Lottery?

-No. Students assigned to Theme Houses for 2023-2024 are not eligible to participate in upper-division housing lottery and selection.
+No. Students assigned to Theme Houses for the upcoming year are not eligible to participate in the upper-division housing lottery and selection.

 Can rising seniors participate in the Housing Lottery?

 Yes.
 Like all students participating in the housing lottery, rising seniors wanting to live on campus must register by the posted deadline in order to be eligible to participate.
 Because of the three-year residency requirement, rising seniors may select housing only after rising sophomores and juniors are placed.
-In the event there are more rising seniors registered for the housing lottery than space permits, the Office of Residence Life will use registration times to determine eligibility (first come, first served).
-Rising seniors will enter room selection the evening of Day 4.
-Rising juniors or rising sophomores will be able to select rising seniors to live with their group on the morning of Day 4.
+If more rising seniors are registered for the housing lottery than space permits, the Office of Residence Life will use registration times to determine eligibility (first come, first served).
+Rising seniors will enter room selection on the evening of Day 4.
+Rising juniors or rising sophomores will be able to select rising seniors to live with their group at noon on Day 4.

 Can I change my housing assignment after I have selected a room in the housing lottery?

 No. Once your room reservation has been confirmed, no changes are possible through eRezLife.
-However, room change requests may be submitted to the Office of Residence Life only after the lottery and selection process has fully concluded.
-Requests will be considered on a case by case basis.
+Room change requests may be submitted to the Office of Residence Life only after the last day of the selection process has concluded.
+Requests will be considered on a case-by-case basis.
 Residence Life reserves the right to approve or deny any room change request.
+However, once the room freeze deadline is in effect, no more room changes will be accepted, and you will be expected to move into the room to which you are assigned.
+View the Housing Lottery & Selection Timeline for more details.
+Students who move into an unassigned room will be assessed a $100 fine and referred to student conduct per the Student Handbook.

 If my preferred roommate's (including apartment and housemate's) lottery times do not fall within the same selection timeslot as mine, whose timeslot do we use as a group?

 The earliest selection timeslot among your group will provide you/your group with better odds of securing your preferred apartment/townhouse.
 Review your timeslots with those you wish to live with, agree on the priorities of where people want to live, and be prepared with alternative choices in the event the place you want to live isn't available.
-Only 1 person in the group will make room selections and send roommate requests for your group.
-Each person receiving a roommate request must login within 24 hours of receipt to either accept or deny the roommate request.
-If all roommate requests are accepted, your group is done and your room assignment will appear online.
-For the Village, if someone in the group denies a roommate request, then the entire apartment/townhouse is released back into the pool of available units for others to select and the group must start over.
-Remember, room selection times are randomly issued within class year (2025, 2026, and then 2024).
+Only one person in the group will make room selections and send roommate requests for your group.
+Each person receiving a roommate request must log in within 24 hours of receipt to either accept or deny the roommate request.
+If all roommate requests are accepted, your group is done, and your room assignment will appear online.
+For the Village, if someone in the group denies a roommate request, then the entire apartment/townhouse is released back into the pool of available units for others to select, and the group must start over.
+Remember, room selection times are randomly issued within a class year.
 If you want to live with a student(s) in a different class year than yourself, please refer to the room selection dates and times webpage.

 What will happen if we don't have enough people in our group to fill all the beds in our unit of choice?